[AWS] EC2 SSH Connection Error: How to Fix the UNPROTECTED PRIVATE KEY FILE Error (ssh pem key permission setup)

 Others 0 No permissions

-After changing the permission, try connecting again.
+After changing the permissions, try connecting again.

 ssh -i "myKey.pem" ubuntu@<Your-EC2-IP>